ZachBania/React-Firebase/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser, npm start will run the app in the development mode.

 The page will reload when you make changes.

 ## Built with Firebase and Firestore

-This project implements Firebase Auth to manage authentication of users.
+This project implements [Firebase](https://firebase.google.com/) Auth to manage authentication of users.